Why is it important to support your local library?

 Reinforce Your Library’s Value by Letting Local Leaders Know You Value It

-Take a few minutes to write a letter to your local officers in support of your library.
+Take a few minutes to write a letter to your local officers supporting your library.

 Sometimes, no matter how much you support your library, it still feels like it’s never enough.
-Budgets get cut, programs get cancelled, and books get censored.
-In order to combat these changes, you can become a library advocate.
+Budgets get cut, programs get canceled, and books get censored.
+To combat these changes, you can become a library advocate.

-Doing any one of the following things supports your library through covid and beyond:
+Doing any one of the following things supports your library: